YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Formaldehyde-releasing hair smoothing and straightening treatments deserve a different level of caution.
 These are not ordinary shampoos.
 They may involve heat, fumes, strong chemicals, and prolonged scalp exposure.
 On labels or product information, patients may see names such as formaldehyde, formalin, methylene glycol, paraformaldehyde, DMDM hydantoin, imidazolidinyl urea, diazolidinyl urea, or quaternium 15.

-My advice is straightforward.
 Do not do chemical straightening, keratin smoothing, relaxers, or aggressive salon treatments around the transplant period.
-Even months later, I prefer patients to be cautious, especially if the scalp still feels sensitive.
-The transplanted area is not the place for chemical experiments.
+Even months later, extra caution is sensible if the scalp still feels sensitive.
+The transplanted area is not the place to test a strong salon process.

 If a product needs strong heat to seal it into the hair, or if it creates eye burning, throat irritation, scalp burning, or strong fumes, I do not consider it a gentle choice for someone protecting a surgical result.